origamiofficial/rclone-http-updater/README.md

 # Rclone HTTP Remote URL Updater

-A Python script that updates rclone [HTTP Remote](https://rclone.org/http/) configuration file (rclone.conf) with the latest URLs from specified website using XPath, and notifies via Telegram if changes are detected.
+A Python script that updates rclone [HTTP Remote](https://rclone.org/http/) configuration file (rclone.conf) with the latest URLs from specified websites using XPath, and notifies via Telegram if changes are detected.

 ## Features

+- Supports multiple websites as a fallback.
 - Automatically checks if the website is up and running.
 - Verifies the correctness of XPath expressions used to extract data from the website.
 - Stores information about the website links in an SQLite database to track updates.
 - Updates the rclone configuration file (rclone.conf) with the latest URLs from the website.
+- Executes customizable post-update command only after the rclone.conf updates.
 - Notifies specified Telegram channel about updates using the Telegram Bot API.

 ## Requirements